the-gigi/gigi-zone/content/posts/2024/03/eks-ip-address-assignment.md

 Kubernetes is this thing that orchestrates containerized workloads that run on a bunch of nodes.
 Yes, I'm  aware that [it does a few other things too](https://www.amazon.com/Kubernetes-operate-world-class-container-native-systems/dp/1804611395).

-So, we have this hierarchy where each Kubernetes clusters has multiple nodes, each node has multiple pods (in theory a node may be empty, but in practice there are always daemonsets) and each pod has one or more containers.
+So, we have this hierarchy where each Kubernetes cluster has multiple nodes, each node has multiple pods (in theory a node may be empty, but in practice there are always daemonsets) and each pod has one or more containers.